 This lens gives good definition and sharpness.
 I wasn’t wowed by the contrast — the miniblind shadow on the wall was much stronger in real life — but that could be the film as much as the lens.

 I didn’t feel like I’d wrung the camera out yet, so I loaded a roll of Kodak Max Versatility 400 (expired, cold stored), clipped on my 35-70mm f/3.5-4.5 Minolta AF Zoom, and kept going.
 That lens, by the way, came in the kit with many consumer-grade Maxxums.
-Ho-lee-cow the barrel distortion, especially at 35mm.
-Thankfully, Photoshop let me easily correct it.
+Ho-lee-cow was there ever barrel distortion, especially at 35mm.
+Thankfully, it was easily fixed in Photoshop.
 I shot most of the roll Downtown, beginning along Massachusetts Avenue.

 When I moved to Indianapolis in the mid-1990s, Mass Ave (as we call it) wasn’t much.
 A couple galleries, a couple restaurants, a whole bunch of decay.
 It’s been transformed into a happening place to be.
 These shots don’t show much of it, though, especially this detail shot of some planters next to a new condo building.